 - Centre for Studies of Home

 - Centre for the Study of Global Security and Development

 - Centre on Labour and Global Production

 Postgraduate students in the School of Geography have desk and computing space in dedicated postgraduate offices with access to specialist equipment, software and technical support; as well as access to the staff and postgraduate common room and kitchen within the Geography Building.
 The School has invested considerably in our laboratory facilities, which are amongst the best of any Schools of Geography in the UK.
-In addition to the School of Geography's laboratory suite, physical geographers and environmental scientists also have access to the laboratories located in the School of Biological and Chemical Sciences.
+In addition to the School of Geography's Laboratory and Field Suite, physical geographers and environmental scientists also have access to the laboratories located in the School of Biological and Chemical Sciences.